gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 *Crunch!*
-Just as the bot started to stand, the solar panel it had pushed upstream collided with it, knocking it over once again.
+Just as the bot started to stand, the solar panel it had pushed upstream collided with it.
-One sharp corner drove into the bot's back.
+Something cracked as the current drove one of the panel's corners into the bot's back.
-Something cracked.
-There was a flash brighter than white and a sharp sizzling sound.
+There was a bright flash and a sharp sizzling sound.
 The bot froze and toppled over.

 Maddy didn't need a second hint.